Table of Contents

 Offer 2 insects per 1 inch of your gecko’s length, or however much they will eat in 15 minutes.
 Insects should be roughly the size of the space between the gecko’s eyes.

 You will also need calcium and vitamin supplements to help keep your gecko healthy.
-We recommend Repashy Calcium Plus LoD, lightly dusted on all of your gecko’s feeder insects.
+We recommend Repashy Calcium Plus LoD or the Arcadia Earthpro supplement program, lightly dusted on all of your gecko’s feeder insects.
 It’s okay to occasionally skip a dusting.

 How to handle your leopard gecko

 Reptiles generally don’t appreciate petting and handling in the same way that dogs and cats do.
 That being said, leopard geckos tend to tolerate human interaction well.
 Here are some tips for success: